tjluoma/preacherstrust/PreachersTrust.md

 ### 2) Engage Scripture

 Using something from that time, I will write/journal/sketch/doodle/mindmap whatever has caught my attention that morning.
-To begin with I plan to use Julia Cameron's [Morning Pages](https://juliacameronlive.com/basic-tools/morning-pages/) as my method of engagement, but this may (and possibly _should_) change over time.
+To begin with I plan to use Julia Cameron’s [Morning Pages](https://juliacameronlive.com/basic-tools/morning-pages/) as my method of engagement, but this may (and possibly _should_) change over time.

 ### 3) Cultivate Wonder, Curiosity, Awe, and Gratitude

 Journal gratitude on a daily basis.
-Actively seek out new information from the sciences about things we are learning about the universe, the human mind, life, etc. Try to find out things that I didn't even know I didn't know.
+Actively seek out new information from the sciences about things we are learning about the universe, the human mind, life, etc. Try to find out things that I didn’t even know I didn’t know.

 Find art and poetry which I can appreciate and which speak to me and inspire me.

 ### 4) Seek Respite in Sermon Prep

-Begin sermon prep no later than Monday of each week and spread work out over the entire week, so that by the end of the week the sermon is 'finished' on Friday and can be 'mulled over' and polished on Saturday as needed.
-Focus on the "get to" of preaching rather than the "have to" and trust the Spirit to work through the work, rather than feeling as if I need to create a message to be heard on my own.
+Begin sermon prep no later than Monday of each week and spread work out over the entire week, so that by the end of the week the sermon is ‘finished’ on Friday and can be ‘mulled over’ and polished on Saturday as needed.
+Focus on the “get to” of preaching rather than the “have to” and trust the Spirit to work through the work, rather than feeling as if I need to create a message to be heard on my own.

 ### 5) Trust You’re Loved